What you need to know about the coronavirus today

 Here's what you need to know about the coronavirus outbreak today: Closing U.S. borders to Europe

-After being criticised for his government's response to the coronavirus outbreak, U.S. President Donald Trump pulled out all the stops on Wednesday evening with a month-long travel restriction to the United States from Europe.
+After being criticised for his government's response to the coronavirus outbreak, U.S. President Donald Trump pulled out all the stops on Wednesday with a month-long travel restriction to the United States from Europe.
 This order does not apply to Britain or to Americans undergoing "appropriate screenings," Trump said.
-Flights from Europe can still operate to a limited number of U.S. airports with enhanced screening, but only U.S. citizens, permanent residents and immediate family members will be allowed in, severely denting the passenger base and hurting the U.S. tourism industry.
+The move added to the panic and confusion, not least among those who now have to reconsider travel plans.
+Flights from Europe can operate to a limited number of U.S. airports with enhanced screening, but only U.S. citizens, permanent residents and immediate family members will be allowed in, severely denting the passenger base and hurting the U.S. tourism industry.

 The news hit financial markets hard, with stocks diving and oil slumping, as investors were disappointed by the lack of broad measures to offset a likely fall in consumption.
-The spread
+No pressure, Lagarde

+After moves by the U.S. Federal Reserve and Bank of England, Christine Lagarde faces her biggest test as European Central Bank president today and she doesn't have much of an arsenal to throw at the coronavirus crisis.
+Expectations are high for a range of measures – more cheap loans for banks to pass on to small companies, a rate cut and perhaps even a step-up in the bank's stimulus programme.
+But Lagarde, who has encouraged ECB staff to work from home if they wish to, will also stress that it is up to governments to react to the pandemic and they should use leeway in their budgets, a more powerful weapon than whatever the ECB can offer.
+She has told EU leaders inaction could lead to calamity on a par with the global financial crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)